ian7o/DuckHuntGame/README.md

 >  Scoring: Each duck shot down is worth points

->   Misses: If the player misses a duck, the dog appears and laughs.
+>   Misses: If the player misses a duck, the dog appears and laughs and miss a bullet.

 >  Difficulty Levels: The game features different difficulty levels, increasing the speed.

 >   End of the Game: The game continues until the player decides to stop or until reach a specific number of missing ducks.